Sbillups0/Pokemon-Card-Collection/docs/Peer_review_response.md

 - In get collection by type it would be good to check if it is a valid type of pokemon before searching the database (You could create a new table for the different types and query that to get a type_id that you then use for the rest of the queries) (Also raising an exception if it is not a recognized type would be good instead of just returning an empty list so the user knows why they are receiving and empty list)
 - Get Collection: It would be nice to have the collection endpoint filter by something, this could be type, name, or price.
 - No way to see total collection value
+- /collection/{user_id}/get/{type}:I would recommend making the input case insensitive.
+I was confused after I opened a pack got a Vulpix and tried to check my fire type pokemon and got an empty list when I passed in 'fire'.
+It should be as easy as adding a lower() call to check if the input and a database entry matches.

 ### collection.py has been updated for the above review comments

+### Review comments not considered
+- The collection endpoint could use more filtering options.
+Currently, we can only filter by type, but it would be useful to:
+       Filter by what pack they are pulled from
+       Filter by card name
+       Filter by price
+       Filter by the quantity of the card I have
+         These are good asks.
+We are currently allowing the filter by type.
+Some of these filters are complex to implement.

 ## cards.py